PublicMapping/districtbuilder/README.md

 #### Processing your own data for custom regions

-To have data to work with, you'll need to do a two step process:
+To have data to work with, you'll need to do a three step process:

 1. Prepare or acquire a GeoJSON with boundaries and demographic data for your state/region (see next section for details on how to format this file)
 1. Process the GeoJSON (this outputs all the static files DistrictBuilder needs to work in a local directory)